Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Conclusion

 \section{Conclusion}

-We developed a new method to obtain the glue function from the optical scattering rates using the MLA.
-We generated 100,000 training data from the model glue functions using the generalized Allen formula.
+We developed a new method to obtain the EBSD function from the optical scattering rates using the MLA.
+We generated 100,000 training data from the model EBSD functions using the generalized Allen formula.
 For the training, we used a deep learning neural network with LSTM hidden layers.
 We compared the results with those obtained using a deep learning neural network with a CNN.
 We found that the LSTM-MLA took a longer time to train but provided more accurate and stable results compared with the CNN-MLA.
 We found that the MLA was quite robust against random noise.
-We applied the developed MLA to the existing experimentally measured optical data of Bi-2212 and obtained glue functions with reasonable shapes, including their amplitudes.
+We applied the developed MLA to the existing experimentally measured optical data of Bi-2212 and obtained EBSD functions with reasonable shapes, including their amplitudes.
 An earlier study showed that the MLA can be used to solve an inverse problem and is robust against random noise\cite{yoon:2018}.
-However, to the best of our knowledge, our study is the first application of the MLA to analyze experimentally measured spectra.
-From the applications, we found that the MLA is model-dependent, as the results depend on the shapes of the model glue functions used for generating the training data.
+There was an attempt to expose hidden self-energies of cuprates from measured ARPES spectra using an MLA\cite{yamaji:2020}.
+However, to the best of our knowledge, our study is the first application of the MLA to obtain the EBSD function from measured infrared/optical spectra.
+From the applications, we found that the MLA is model-dependent, as the results depend on the shapes of the model EBSD functions used for generating the training data.
 We expect that the MLAs are useful and rapid methods for solving other inversion problems, which may contain random noise.
 We believe that model-independent MLAs will be developed in the near future for their wide and useful applications to analyses of various regression problems including inverse problems.
+One possible approach would be using invertible neural networks (INNs)\cite{Ardizzone2019-oz}, where a forward model such as Eqn.
+(1) is adopted during training.
+INNs tries to learn the hidden representation of the forward model, which is usually lost in the conventional MLA.

 \acknowledgments This paper was supported by the National Research Foundation of Korea (NRFK Grant No. 2017R1A2B4007387, 2019R1A6A1007307912, and 2021R1A2C101109811).